szetyng/Guardrails/README.md

 Thus, `supraHolons = [offices ; parks ; brooklyn]`. `offices.RoleOf = None`, while `parks` and `brooklyn` would have `RoleOf = Some (Member (offices))`.

 Want to go through each agent and see what they want to do.
+This will have a lot to do with agent behaviour, compliancy, level of resources (if they poor, utility of cheating becomes higher etc).